Annual Meeting & History Talk

 Features more than 70 artifacts, documents, biographical profiles, and research panels that examine the war through the experiences of Lancaster County residents who served in the military and those who supported civilian efforts at home.
 The items, drawn from the museum’s permanent collection and on loan from community members, include uniforms, accessories, equipment, military certificates and service records, personal letters, soldier photographs, original war bond posters, and local Red Cross chapter notes.
-Open during museum hours Wed, Thu, Fri 10-4 (except closed May 10 and July 4) and special Saturdays 11:00-3:00 on June 2, June 23, July 7, July 28, Aug 4, 11:00 to 3:00 $5 admission donation requested.
+Open during museum hours Wed, Thu, Fri 10-4 (except closed July 4) and special Saturdays 11:00-3:00 on June 2, June 23, July 7, July 28, Aug 4, 11:00 to 3:00 $5 admission donation requested.

 Special Saturday hours 11:00-3:00 on June 2, June 23, July 7, July 28, Aug 4, Aug 25 for viewing of "Lancaster in World War I" exhibit.